|

 down, down, until, at last, the stairs came to an end and he stepped

-"I should have gone with him," said Wilawen, peering,
+"I should have gone with him," said Wilawen, peering

-for the hundredth time, over the balcony wall.
-"He is not
+over the balcony wall.
+"He is not very practical.
+He does

-very practical.
-He does not always make the right decision."
+not always make the right decision."

 "You like him," said Figwit.